Moree Surrounds

 Educational outcomes in Moree Surrounds fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-This includes 18.8% in primary education, 11.1% in secondary education, and 4.7% pursuing tertiary education.
-As of 2021, 12 schools serve 351 students in the area.
-The educational mix includes 10 primary schools and 2 K-12 schools.
-Local school capacity is limited at 6.6 places per 100 residents, compared to the regional average of 14.6, leading many families to travel for schooling.
+Twelve schools serve 351 students in the area, which has varied educational conditions across Moree Surrounds.
+The educational mix includes ten primary and two K-12 schools.
+Local school capacity is limited at 6.6 places per 100 residents compared to the regional average of 14.6, leading many families to travel for schooling.

 Frequently Asked Questions - Education